 Reduce the heat to low and let the tea cool for 10 minutes for the flavors to steep in the coconut milk.
 Strain and serve.

-Pro Tips by Neha
+Pro Tips By Neha

 Turmeric leaves stains on everything that it comes in contact with.
 So use an old chopping board and pot to make the tea.

 Adding a pinch of ground black pepper or cayenne pepper will add to the benefit of the tea.

-Ginger Turmeric Tea
+Herbal Turmeric Ginger Tea Recipe